AMLP: Adjustable Masking Lesion Patches for Self-Supervised Medical Image Segmentation

 To solve the problem that conventional MIM methods are not suitable for medical images, we propose MPS.
-MPS can learn lesion representatino learning by choosing the lesion patches to mask.
-Specifically, we input all patches into k-means clustering, classify them into foreground and background, and then rank them from large to small based on the probability of being classified as foreground to mask.
-This allows us to selectively prioritize masked image patches containing the lesion area, which can help learn more lesion representation information.
+MPS can learn lesion representation by choosing the patches containing the lesion to mask.
+Specifically, we input all patches into k-means clustering, classify them into foreground and background, and then we rank the image patches in descending order based on the predicted probability of being foreground.
+Patches with higher foreground probabilities are masked first.
+This allows us to selectively prioritize masked image patches containing the lesion area, which can help learn lesion representation information more effectively.

-However, the unsupervised k-means clustering applied in MPS may have the problem of potential misclassification. we further calculate the Attention Reconstruction Loss (ARL) for each patch to ensure that the model accurately focuses on lesion patches during the training process.
-Additionally, we introduce the Category Consistency Loss (CCL), which helps the network distinguish differences between the reconstructed and original images in terms of categories, leading to a more accurate foreground-background distinction and enhancing the ability to learn lesion representation information.

-Simultaneously, we propose the AMR strategy, which gradually increases the masking ratio and the final upper limit of the masking ratio, aiding the network in learning more global information in the initial encoding phases and raising the upper limit of learnable information, ultimately facilitating the acquisition of more representation information and improving overall performance.
+However, the unsupervised k-means clustering applied in MPS may encounter the issue of potential misclassification. we further calculate the RRL for each patch, which is the ratio of the reconstruction loss to the average reconstruction loss, to ensure that the model accurately focuses on lesion patches during the training process.
+Additionally, we introduce the CCL, which helps the network distinguish differences between the reconstructed and original images in terms of categories, leading to a more accurate foreground-background distinction and enhancing the ability to learn lesion representation information.
+We also propose the AMR strategy, which gradually increases the masking ratio and the final upper limit of the masking ratio, aiding the network in learning more global information in the initial encoding phases and raising the ability of learning representation information, ultimately enhancing the acquisition of more representation information and improving overall performance.